HKJPN/markdown-editor/docs/ipad-manual.md

 Ensure your print destination is set to "Save as PDF".
 Always review the output file layout manually.

+### 13-16.
+Word Cannot Open a `.md` File

+A `.md` file is a plain-text Markdown file, not a Microsoft Word document.
+Open it in MD//WORKS to view or edit the content.
+To use it in Word, copy the formatted content from **Preview** and paste it into Word, or convert the file to `.docx` using Pandoc.

+For detailed instructions, see “Using Markdown Documents in Microsoft Word” at the end of Manual  (General).

 ---

 *Google, Google Chrome, and Gemini are trademarks of Google LLC.
 All other company, product, and service names mentioned are trademarks or registered trademarks of their respective owners.*